PROJECT OVERVIEW

 Search Refinement & Relevancy

-Insight 2: Users struggle to judge relevancy mid-search.
-Without clear cues, they abandon the process under time pressure. ▸
+Insight 2: Users struggle to judge relevance mid-search, and may abandon under time pressure. ▸

 - Users don’t know immediately which results are relevant.